 - Three uses that this supplement has gained the most notoriety for include: acting like an anti-atherosclerotic (preventing the hardening/thickening of arteries), chemo-preventative compound and natural anti-inflammatory.

-- MSM benefits include: treating osteoarthritis and joint pain; improving digestive problems like leaky gut syndrome; repairing skins and treating skin problems like rosacea, allergies and wounds; lowering muscle pain and spasms; restoring hair growth and helping the body adapt to stress.
+- MSM benefits include: treating osteoarthritis and joint pain; improving digestive problems like leaky gut syndrome; repairing skin problems like rosacea and wounds; lowering muscle pain and spasms; restoring hair growth and helping the body adapt to stress and allergies.

 - There is low risk for experiencing MSM side effects, as it’s typically well-tolerated.
 However, some people may experience digestive issues.